Apply what you've learned in the classroom as you help your community tackle real-life issues through experiential learning.

 Service-learning is much more than community service.
 These for-credit courses have three main components: academic coursework, a project with a community partner, and reflection.

-We want you to leave Iona ready to take on the world — in your own life and career, but also on behalf of others.
+We want you to leave Iona ready to take on the world and to continue learning outside the lines — in your own life and career, but also on behalf of others.
 Service-learning courses show you how academic knowledge can be applied in unexpected ways.
 You'll also find there are some things you can only learn outside of the classroom.
+Service-learning is a way to practice experiential learning in your local community and beyond.

 You might spend time with Haitian refugees in the Dominican Republic, look at how environmental justice and animal protection intersect at a sanctuary in Utah, or learn how dance can help a community tell its stories.
 As the world changes, our service-learning offerings grow and evolve to best serve our partners and our students.